vikashnitk/url-shortener/README.md

 #### Statistics

 API stores the metadata about short URL - total number of hits, hourly hits.
-It is available at:
+It can be accessed at:

   http://127.0.0.1:5000/stats